Our Undergraduate Programs

 Students must fulfill the University's General Education Requirements in addition to the requirements for their major.
 To find the requirements for each major, follow the link below for the major of your interest.

 Outside of the U.S. Air Force Academy, The University of Akron is the only institution in the U.S. that offers a bachelor's degree in Aerospace Systems Engineering.
 This unique program applies the principles of systems engineering to the aerospace industry, which is integral to Ohio and the region.
-The Bureau of Labor Statistics estimates that there will be 25,000 new positions for aerospace engineers that will need filled between 2004-2014.

 Biomedical engineering is a rapidly growing field.
 New companies are being developed each month.
 The job outlook is excellent.
-A graduate will also be prepared to enter graduate study in Engineering, Law, or medical school.
+A graduate will also be prepared to enter graduate study in engineering, law, or medical school.
 There are three tracks in Biomedical Engineering:

 The Biomechanics track is designed for those students who would pursue a Mechanical Engineering background with specialization in the areas of cardiovascular, orthopedic, rehabilitation engineering and system simulations.